osmankalyoncu2/next-app-template/docs/stripe/Setup.md

-# Setting up Stripe to work with Next App Template
+# Setting up Stripe to work with Make Next App